 You should still try to climb online.
 It is easier to claim you are a strong player when you have a high'ish rank online.
 However, it is a lot harder to prove that you are a strong "offline" player unless you won a lot of highly competitive tournaments, you made a lot of money playing, or you have a lot of (a lot!) of mahjong theory in your arsenal and you are practically a mahjong scholar with a solid understanding of game theory and statistics.

-Also, always mind where those statistics come from.
-Tenhou is usually the main source for mahjong statistics, but due to the nature of its rules sometimes those statistics aren't exactly what you need offline.
+Also, speaking of statistics, always mind where those statistics come from.
+Tenhou is usually the main source for mahjong data, but due to the nature of its rules sometimes those numbers aren't exactly what you need offline.
 Thanks to the large sample size they are pretty reliable in general, but take them with a grain of salt.

 In the end, no matter what side of the argument you are on, whether it is online or offline, you need something to show for yourself if you want to claim you are stronger than others.